mykle1/MMM-ISS/README.md

 ## Config.js entry and options

 {
 disabled: false,
 module: 'MMM-ISS',
-           position: 'top_center',
+position: 'middle_center',
 config: {
-			   country: "United_States",                  // NO SPACES, USE UNDERSCORE
+    country: "United States",
-			   regionState: "New_York",                   // NO SPACES, USE UNDERSCORE
+    regionState: "New York",       // Outside USA may not need regionState.
+If so, leave blank "".
-			   city: "Elmira",                            // NO SPACES, USE UNDERSCORE
+    city: "New York",
-			   lat: "40.00",                              // latitude
+    lat: "40.565819",              // latitude
-			   lng: "-74.00",                             // longitude
+    lng: "-74.117500",             // longitude
     units: "mi",                   // mi = miles, mph / km = kilometers, km/h
     useHeader: false,              // true if you want a header
     header: "",                    // Any text you want. useHeader must be true
-			   updateInterval: 60 * 1000,
+    updateInterval: 5 * 60 * 1000,
    }
 },